BlogPhrase meaning guide

 Frequently Asked Questions

-Is "please revert" grammatically correct?
+Is "please check and revert" rude?

 Copy-paste your email below